Moving to Tanzania Guide

 During the wet season, as you can imagine, landscapes bursts into life.
 This can be a wonderful time to explore national parks and catch a glimpse of the awe-inspiring native wildlife.

 However, in the wettest months – the period of long rains – you can expect some resorts, attractions and national park trails to be closed or access restricted.

 With a population of over 55 million people, Tanzania is one of the most diverse countries in Africa – home to more than 100 ethnic communities, including the Maasai.
 Culturally, the country has much to offer its residents, with a wonderful mix of African, European, Arab and Indian influences.

-Tanzania has a rich history which has shaped the unique culture that we see today.
+Tanzania has a rich history that has shaped the unique culture that we see today.
 The country was given its name in 1920 by a British civil servant which was translated from Swahili – tanga (meaning sail) and nyika (meaning bright arid plain).
 The land is also home to the world’s oldest discovered archaeological hominid settlements – dating back some 3.8 million years.

 A strong resonate connection to the country’s raw natural landscape and magnificent wildlife is ingrained within the culture.
-Sadly, continued exploitation of land’s natural resources has resulted in once abundant species and ecosystem, facing severe threat of extinction.
+Sadly, continued exploitation of land’s natural resources has resulted in once abundant species and ecosystems facing severe threat of extinction.

 Citizens of Tanzania are cohesive and demonstrate a strong sense national pride, which is likely how the country has remained at peace amidst its war-torn neighbours.
-The peace and unity that emanates across the country is almost immediately evident to its visitors and may well be in some way attributed to the its religious freedom since its independence, with many religions playing a part in the nation’s history.
+The peace and unity that emanates across the country is almost immediately evident to its visitors and may well be in some way attributed to its religious freedom since its independence, with many religions playing a part in the nation’s history.

 However, despite this, the country remains one of the poorest nations in the world and is still subject to corrupting and repressive influences.